jeffreykegler/old_kollos/notes/misc/strand.md

 For our purposes,
 a *nucleobase* is a symbol
-used to match part of a second symbol, when that second symbol is divided between two parses.
+used to match a part of another symbol, when such another symbol is divided between two parses.
 A *nucleotide* is a rule whose LHS is a nucleobase.